petekp/iOS-VideoBackgroundTest/README.md

 ## what's this?
 An experiment in loading a background video via URL with a label view on top.
-Made using Swift in Xcode 6.1.
+Made with Swift in Xcode 6.1.